Skip to main content

 Code in a git repository

-Using git is mandatory to deploy your code on the DSRI.
+Using git is strongly recommended to deploy your code on the DSRI.
 Store your code in a git repository to keep track of changes, and make it easier to share and re-use your code outside of your computer.

 Platform recommendations